 Like all medicines, vaccines can cause side effects.
 However, side effects of the COVID-19 vaccine are usually mild and shouldn’t last longer than a week.
 They can include:

 - a sore arm at the injection site

 - feeling achy

-In a very few cases, people have had an allergic reaction to the vaccine.
-This is most likely to happen within a few minutes to an hour of being vaccinated.
-If you think you’re having an allergic reaction, call for urgent medical help.
+In a very small number of cases, people have had an allergic reaction to the vaccine.
+This is most likely to happen within a few minutes of being vaccinated, and vaccination staff will be trained in how to look after you if this happens.

 Advice if you’re pregnant or breastfeeding